 Definitely not, though early practice has been interpreted by some as such.

-Dr. Anant Jhingran of IBM has made the strong and absolutely correct observation that linked data requires the interplay and intersection of people, instances and schema.
-From his vantage, early exposed linked data has been dominated by instance data from sources such as Wikipedia and have lacked the schema (class) relationships that enterprises are based upon.
+Linked data requires the interplay and intersection of people, instances and schema.
+Early exposed linked data has been dominated by instance data from sources such as Wikipedia and have lacked the schema (class) relationships that enterprises are based upon.
 The people aspect in terms of connections, collaboration and joint buy-in is also the means for establishing trust and authority to the data.

 In Structured Dynamics' terminology, class-level mappings 'explode the domain' and produce information benefits similar to Metcalfe's Law as a function of the degree of class linkages .
 While this network effect is well known to the community, it has not yet been shown much in current linked data sets.
-As Anant has pointed out, schemas define enterprise processes and knowledge structures.
+Schema define enterprise processes and knowledge structures.
 Demonstrating schema (class) relationships is the next appropriate task for the linked data community.

 6. What role do ontologies play with linked data?